5 Best Speech to Text Apps For Deaf and Hard-of-Hearing Individuals (2026)

 Speech-to-text errors can cause serious misunderstandings in high-pressure situations.

-deaf user from the Reddit r/deaf community shared an experience during a legal meeting where a live transcription app failed.
+A deaf user from the Reddit r/deaf community shared an experience during a legal meeting where a live transcription app failed.
 The app produced incorrect words, lagged behind the speakers, and lost sentences mid-conversation.
 Because the transcription was inaccurate, the user struggled to follow the discussion and respond clearly.
 The lawyers misinterpreted the delays and confusion as dishonesty.

 This example highlights a critical point: